A1eNaz/Xenia-Game-Settings/.github/ISSUE_TEMPLATE/new-page-for-this-game.md

 (example.
 Yes, the audio is broken and the new decoder can't fix it.)

 **Are there patches for the game?**<br>
-BLANK patch and Title Update (if there is) included in the name.
+BLANK patch and Title Update (if there is) included in the name.<br>
 (example.
 [Crackdown 2 TU 5](https://github.com/xenia-canary/game-patches/blob/main/patches/4D5308BC%20-%20Crackdown%202%20(TU5).patch.toml))

 **Does the game have mods/plugins for it?**<br>